 Due to COVID-19, we have been forced to adapt to a lot of challenges as an organization.
 Hardest hit by this, has been our traditional twice-a-week “Open Hack” nights, the evenings when we open the shop to the public free of charge.
 For much of this year (when we’ve been allowed to operate by state rules) we’ve been operating on a more limited once-per-week schedule.

-While we are required to shut down out ‘open to the public’ nights, we will endeavor to keep our shop open to our members.
+While we are required to shut down out ‘open to the public’ nights, we will endeavor to keep our shop accessible to our members.
 With the following expectations.

 Rules for member access:

-2. If you need to eat, eat outside please.
+2. If you need to eat, please eat outside.
 We are not a restaurant, and if we were, restaurants are closed to indoor dining.
 Keep your mask on at all times while in the shop.

-3. Maximum occupancy of the shop is now 6 persons total, from two households maximum.
+3. Maximum occupancy of the shop is now 6 persons total, from 2 households maximum, whichever is less.
 Please consider leaving friends and family members at home.
-The next two weeks is simply not the time to hang out socially at the shop, or to bring a friend to show them around.
+This is simply not the time to hang out socially at the shop, and trust us, we hate this too!

 Prospective members – If you’ve been wanting to join but haven’t yet, we remain able to facilitate that process online.
 Click this link to begin the signup process.. and if you’ve already set up a key account but need to activate it, you can do that at Patreon.